I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-requeue.md

 ## -remarks
 <p>A driver can call <b>Requeue</b> only if it uses the <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">manual dispatching method</a> for the I/O queue.</p>

-<p>The following code example shows a segment of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556880">IQueueCallbackStateChange::OnStateChange</a> callback function.
-The segment obtains an I/O request from the I/O and then returns the request to the queue.</p>

-<p>A driver can call <b>Requeue</b> only if it uses the <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">manual dispatching method</a> for the I/O queue.</p>

-<p>The following code example shows a segment of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556880">IQueueCallbackStateChange::OnStateChange</a> callback function.
-The segment obtains an I/O request from the I/O and then returns the request to the queue.</p>

-<p>A driver can call <b>Requeue</b> only if it uses the <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">manual dispatching method</a> for the I/O queue.</p>

-<p>The following code example shows a segment of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556880">IQueueCallbackStateChange::OnStateChange</a> callback function.
-The segment obtains an I/O request from the I/O and then returns the request to the queue.</p>

-<p>A driver can call <b>Requeue</b> only if it uses the <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">manual dispatching method</a> for the I/O queue.</p>

-<p>The following code example shows a segment of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556880">IQueueCallbackStateChange::OnStateChange</a> callback function.
+<p>The following code example shows a segment of an <a href="wdf.iqueuecallbackstatechange_onstatechange">IQueueCallbackStateChange::OnStateChange</a> callback function.
 The segment obtains an I/O request from the I/O and then returns the request to the queue.</p>

 ## -requirements
 <table>